MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

     Get-ClusterSharedVolume
     ```

-1. For each server node, go to `C:\Clusterstorage\Volume` and set the path for all VMs - for example `C:\Clusterstorage\volume01`.
+1. For each machine node, go to `C:\Clusterstorage\Volume` and set the path for all VMs - for example `C:\Clusterstorage\volume01`.

-1. Run the following cmdlet on each CSV owner node to display the path to all VM VMCX files per volume prior to VM import.
+1. Run the following cmdlet on each CSV owner machine to display the path to all VM VMCX files per volume prior to VM import.
 Modify the path to match your environment:

     ```powershell
     Get-ChildItem -Path "C:\Clusterstorage\Volume01\*.vmcx" -Recurse